Jennifer Van Gorp

 Qualifications:

-• Licensure in Utah (required)
+• Psychology licensure in Utah (required)

 • Ability to read and communicate effectively in English